raspberrypilearning/astro-pi-mission-zero/en/step_9.md

 1. Only import from the `sense_hat`, `time`, and `random` modules
 1. Make sure you don't include any profanity

-+ Once the rules are all green, you are ready to submit, so press the **Continue** button.

-+ You will be asked to enter your classroom code — your teacher will tell you what it is.
++ Once the rules are all green, you are ready to submit.
+Enter your classroom code in the box at the bottom - your teacher will tell you what this is.

 + Your teacher's name will appear.
-If it is the right name, click **Go to final form**.
+If it is the right name, click on the green **Go to final form** button.

 + If necessary, click on your country's flag to change the language in which the submission form is displayed.